josh-stillman/devops-for-typescript-devs/README.md

 Now let's deploy the function to the edge.
 On your function page, click the Add Trigger button.

-- Select CloudFront
+- Select CloudFront.
-- Click the Deploy to Lambda@Edge button
+- Click the Deploy to Lambda@Edge button.
 - Select Origin Request.

 ![deploy to lambda@edge](assets/deploy-to-lambda-edge.png)